Hearing Aid Marketing is Changing. What Will You Do To Drive New Patients?

 - Physician referrals - excellent solution, but tireless, boots-on-the-groundwork requiring specialized and dedicated staff.

 So, what’s the best option?
-All the above, and as often as possible.
+All the above, most of the time.
 In a calculated and measurable plan that is tracked, monitored and adjusted OFTEN for optimum efficiency.
 A closely monitored program where results either 10% positive or negative with any of these strategies and you will notice the effects on your practice.

 Ask yourself, “What will it take to drive revenue-generating patients through my door?”
 A good plan doesn’t take a considerable amount of money, or a lot of time to build, it just takes focused attention.
 Structuring any marketing program for your office that allows you to test, measure, and manage efficiencies is just a well-defined, executed, and monitored program with a few defined goals and habits.